edgexfoundry/device-camera-go/snap/README.md

 $ sudo snap connect edgex-device-camera:device-config your-snap:device-config
 ```

 This needs to be done before the device service is started for the first time.
-Once you have set the configuration the device service can be started and it will then be configurated using the settings you provided:
+Once you have set the configuration the device service can be started and it will then be configured using the settings you provided:

 ```bash
 $ sudo snap start edgex-device-camera.device-camera